utensils/hertz-lattice/README.md

 GNU Radio & Friends in a Docker image. **This image does not do much yet...**

+## TODO
+Build gr-gsm using the maint-fork mentioned in this github [issue](https://github.com/ptrkrysik/gr-gsm/issues/475)

 ## Building

 To build the project: